Code-Institute-Submissions/MilestoneProject-5/README.md

     - **W3C Schools**: Web Developer informative Site

  ### Commits
- I Implement the use of commits at the beginning and end of the project.
+ I implement the use of commits at the beginning and end of the project.

  ## Testing

  The testing process was carried out by opening the website on a particular device and browser, checking for any visual errors or irregularities, and testing the functions mentioned on 'Testing features'.
  The project was tested on the devices and browsers listed below.

  1.Hp